Martin Diamant - Curriculum Vitae

 After looking around for a little while, he "retired immediately" (as his mother puts it).
 Therefore, even when the first people were landing on the moon a few months later, it was decided not to disturb him in his sleep.

-Went to school until he weighed 63 kg (138 lbs 14 oz) and measured 181 cm (5 ft 11 in).
-Having achieved that, he studied sound engineering (together with Gebhard Sengmüller) and physics (and finished the former, and the latter not quite so [yet]).
+Went to school until he weighed 63 kg (138 lb 14 oz) and measured 181 cm (5 ft 11 in).
+Having achieved that, he studied sound engineering (together with Gebhard Sengmüller) and physics.
 In order to fund his studies, he did all kinds of part-time jobs.
-For instance, he had a great opportunity to refine his social skills as a lighting man for Austrian television.
+For instance, he had a great opportunity to see behind the TV screen during his three years as a lighting man for Austrian television.

 Gebhard Sengmüller and Günter Erhart had already created the legendary TrashPEG format.
 However, it was not before UAM (Unorthodox Amplitude Modulation), MSS (Minimalistic Synchronization Scheme) and SSS (Schizophrenic Sound Subcarrier) had been invented that the system worked satisfactorily.
 Later on, picture quality was optimized when Time Base Correction and a special calibration feature were implemented.